DaveMcMartin/anki-video2card/README.md

 ## Usage

 1. **Configuration**:
-   - Go to the "Configuration" tab.
+   - Go to the "AnkiConfiguration" tab.
    - Set up your AnkiConnect URL (default is usually `http://localhost:8765`).
    - On the Card tab, select the Note Type, deck, and fields you want to fill.